kerrimcm/notes-app/README.md

 As a programmer
 So I can record notes with fun little pictures
 I can use shortcodes like `:fire:` that get converted into emojis like 🔥

-As a programmer
-So I can remember what I took down
-I can refresh the page and still see my notes
 ```
 <br>